Celebrate Women’s Equality Day at Work! [Tips+Ideas]

 This Women's Equality Day, celebrate the incredible women on your team with these curated tips and ideas for celebration and recognition!

-It's been over 100 years (123 years, if we want to be exact) since women in the U.S. finally won the right to vote.
-Yet despite the strides women have made in the fight for gender equality, much work remains to be done.
+It's been over 100 years since women in the U.S. finally won the right to vote and about 50 years since American women could have their own credit cards.
+Yet despite the strides women have made in the fight for gender equality, there’s still more work to do.

-This Women's Equality Day, we're celebrating the incredible progress that's been made and pausing to reflect on where we still have room to grow.
+This Women's Equality Day, let’s celebrate the incredible progress made, but also pause to reflect on where we still have room to grow.

 Ignite your team's passion for equality and create an inclusive workplace culture that everyone can be proud of.
 Dive in now and start making a difference!